BLSQ/iaso/iaso/enketo/README.md

 TODO: Document which Enketo version we support and have tested with.

 # Running Enketo in you dev environment
-See the Enketo directory section from the Main readme.md on how to launch Enketo in your docker compose environment
+See the Enketo directory section from the Main readme.md on how to launch Enketo in your docker compose environment.
+You shouldn't need any special configuration.

 Iaso used to have a fork of Enketo to run in dev mode but nowadays, you can use the mainstream one at https://github.com/enketo/enketo-express

-## Configuration in Iaso
+## Automatic data configuration in Iaso
-To populate your Iaso database with Form and Org Unit, as well as sample submission that you can use with your local Enketo, you can use the seed command.
+To populate your Iaso database with Form and Org Unit, as well as sample submissions that you can use with your local Enketo, you can use the seed command.
 That will retrieve these information from the sample DHIS2 server.

 First Run:
 ```